mroldann/vocdoni/README.md

 For this reason, the most complete set of responses I was able to get was **cached** in `/data`.

 In `_const.py` there are two constants  set to `True` by default `CACHE_ENVELOPES` and `CACHE_WEIGHTS`.
-For executing this methods just turn it to `False`.
+Force to execute this methods by turning them to `False`.

 ## Analysis
 Two HTML files are provided.
 Both contain the same findigs but one doesn't contain code instructions: